 Fishing from a tube has long been a pleasant and rewarding experience.
 It can also be fun.
-Whether you go all out and dress up your tube with all the essentials for comfort or fish light and easy, getting where the fish are can happen a lot more when you're close to the cover.
+Whether you go all out and dress up your tube with all the essentials for comfort or fish light and easy, getting where the fish are can happen much more when you're close to the cover.

-Texas is loaded with small farm ponds, tanks and creeks and even small bodies of water like city park lakes where fishing from a tube is the best way to enjoy a day on the water.
+Texas is loaded with small farm ponds, tanks and creeks, and even small bodies of water like city park lakes, where fishing from a tube is the best way to enjoy a day on the water.
 Adding a few simple things like swim fins to help kick you along, a nice afternoon or morning of fishing can offer respite from crowded public bodies of water, especially on weekends and holidays.

-Many such places also offer you the opportunity to hunt and fish all in the same day, which can mean fishing in the morning and hunting in the afternoon, or vice versa to get the best of both worlds.
+Many such places also offer you the opportunity to hunt and fish all on the same day, which can mean fishing in the morning and hunting in the afternoon, or vice versa to get the best of both worlds.

 Fishing from a tube offers an economical, convenient, and highly adaptable way to fish for both bass and other species.
 You are free from the headaches of launch ramps, and there is something about the absence of gadgets and hassles typically found in big boat fishing that makes a tube trip unique.
 No one would ever give up their big boat for good to fish from a tube, most likely, but now and then, it can sure make for a nice break from the regular trip to a busy impoundment where hundreds of others are lining up to catch the same fish, launch at the same ramps and speed across the same lake all day.